Chapter 1: The New Jacob

 Not that the Island's sweetness had done anything to help Sun and Jin, drowned before they got to spend even a single day together.
 Sayid was gone, too, giving his life to keep everyone on board the submarine from sharing Sun and Jin's fate.

 A pang of loneliness and fear stabbed through Hugo.
 What if he were left alone here?
 That would be the worst ever.
-For a second Hugo wished he'd gone back with Kate, Sawyer and the others on Ajira 316.
+For a second Hugo wished he'd gone back with Claire and the others on Ajira 316.

-To be alone here, truly alone, that was too much.
-Hugo broke into a near-run as he careened downhill, away from the sea, back into the jungle, not paying attention to the way which he'd originally come.
+To be alone here, truly alone, that would be too much.
+Hugo broke into a near-run away from the sea, back into the jungle, not paying attention where he was going as he careened downhill.

 All he could think of was finding Ben and Desmond and anyone who was left alive.
-Maybe even Jack.
-Oh, please, let that happen.
+Maybe even (oh please, let it happen) Jack.

-The path downhill had vanished, though.
+Hugo looked around, but the path downhill had vanished.
 Wasn't that just like him to get distracted, get lost in the jungle?
-Before you knew it, people would start dying.
+Before he knew it, he'd screw up, and people would start dying.
 He forced himself to calm down with a few deep breaths.
-If worst came to worst, he could keep heading downhill until he hit the stream, and then back-track his way up to the papaya grove where Ben and Desmond waited.
+If worst came to worst, he could keep heading downhill until he hit the stream, then back-track his way to the papaya grove.
+Hopefully.

-The jungle hung all around him, hovering, expectant.
+The jungle seemed to be waiting for something.
 The canopy here seemed thicker, the undergrowth darker and more dense.
-Although the late-afternoon sun shone orange in the sky, little of it pierced the interlaced trees.
-The eerie song of the wind whistled through the highest branches, sounding almost like voices.
-Above him the big green birds still circled, cawing in harmony with smaller birds which had joined them.
+Orange late-afternoon sun flickered through the trees, and the eerie song of the wind sounded almost like voices.
+The big green birds still circled around him, their squawks mixed in with the chirps and cheeps of the smaller birds which had joined them.

-When the birds stopped, the silence was so abrupt that it almost hurt Hugo's ears.
-He pushed through a screen of hanging vines into a little clearing, then stopped in surprise.
-Before him stood a tree whose every branch was weighted down with birds.
+Then, like turning off a radio, the birds stopped with a silence so abrupt that it almost hurt Hugo's ears.
+Up ahead, in a little clearing there stood a tree, and every branch sagged with the weight of dozens of birds.
 None of them made a peep.
-Only their feathers faintly rustled as they ruffled their wings.
+All Hugo could hear were little rustles as they ruffled their wings.

-The largest of the green ones spoke, and he could have sworn it sounded like a question.
+The largest of the green ones spoke, and he could swear it sounded like a question.
 "Hurrr-leee?"

-When he approached close, it didn't fly away, but just sat preening its gold-dusted emerald feathers.
+When he came closer, it didn't fly away, but just sat preening green feathers dusted with gold.
 Then it cocked its head and fixed its eye on him, as if it had something very important to tell him.

-More barks, and away the cloud of birds flew.
+More barks.
+More caws.
 A thick-bodied Labrador retriever bounded through the brush, his yellowish fur almost grey in the shadows.
+At the sight of him, the birds spread in every direction and disappeared in a flutter of wings.

 "You got something to show me?
 At least you're not carrying somebody's arm this time."
-At once Hugo felt sorry that he'd said that, because after all, it had been Ben's dad's arm which Vincent had brought them from the jungle so many years ago.
-Even if Roger Linus had been a massive douche, you still had to respect the dead.
+Hugo felt a pang of guilt for saying that, because it had been Ben's dad's arm which Vincent had carried out of the jungle.
+Even if Roger had been a massive douche, you still had to respect the dead.
 "Hey, boy, you know where Ben is?
 Can you take me to Ben?"

-Vincent barked once more, darted back into the undergrowth, and was gone.
+Vincent barked, then darted into the undergrowth and was gone.
 "Here we go again," Hugo said to no one in particular, as he waded through the bushes in Vincent's direction.